Skip to main content

 • story

 • “The Lacerator features a total of nine different endings spread across three diverse story paths that you can take, with access to each branch being dependent on whether you have been lacerated or not.
-I cannot stress enough how important it is to experience every story path at least once, both because the areas you’ll get to explore are vastly different across each run to the point where you’ll feel like you’re playing a different game, but also because The Lacerator actually boasts a really decent story and every branch gives you an important narrative fragment in order to piece the plot together and gain an understanding of what is happening.”
+It's important to experience every story path at least once, because the areas you explore are vastly different across each run, making you feel like you're playing a different game.
+The Lacerator actually boasts a really decent story, with every branch giving you an important narrative fragment to piece the plot together and gain an understanding of what is happening.”

 • “Don’t get me wrong, it’s not like the story here is going to win any awards, but it definitely over-delivered and was way better than a game of this vibe had any right to be.”